nqpz/indirectassassin/README.txt

 vision is limited to a few tiles forward, and not backward or to any sides.
 Professors use flashlights to see in the dark.
 They too can only see a few tiles ahead and not backwards or to the sides.
-You can see the light from their flashlights if it is sufficiently close to you, even if the light shines at you from your back or from a side.
+You can see the light from their flashlights.
 If you get covered in light so much that a professor can see you, he kills you instantly, and you lose.
 You can see the light one tile before the professor with the light source can see you, which might give you time to escape it.

-The tiles which are not visible due to either your night vision or the dim, outer lights of flashlights, are completely black, unless you have entered cheat mode (aka debug mode) where all tiles are visible to you (but still not to the professors).
+The tiles which are not visible due to either your night vision or the professors' flashlights, are completely black, unless you have entered cheat mode (aka debug mode) where all tiles are visible to you (but still not to the professors).

 When you start the game, you play on the first map from the list of maps.
 At any time you can shift to another map (since the game is turn-based, you can